next-multilingual/next-multilingual/README.md

 ## Translation process 🈺

 Our ideal translation process is one where you send the modified files to your localization vendor (while working in a branch), and get back the translated files, with the correct locale in the filenames.
 Once you get the files back you basically submit them back in your branch which means localization becomes integral part of the development process.
-Basically the idea is:
+Basically, the idea is:

 - Don't modify the files, let the translation management system (TMS) do its job.
-- Add a localization step in you development pipeline and wait for that step to be over before merging back to your main branch.
+- Add a localization step in your development pipeline and wait for that step to be over before merging back to your main branch.

 We don't have any "export/import" tool to help as at the time of writing this document.

 ## Why `next-multilingual`? 🗳️

-Why did we put so much efforts with these details?
+Why did we put so much effort with these details?
 Because our hypothesis is that it can have a major impact on:

-- SEO;
+- SEO
-- boosting customer trust with more locally relevant content;
+- Boosting customer trust with more locally relevant content.
-- making string management easier and more modular.
+- Making string management easier and more modular.

 More details an be found on the implementation and design decision in the individual README files of each API and in the [documentation](./doc) directory.